nbassler/dicomfix/README.md

                         Set patient name
   -rn REVIEWER_NAME, --reviewer_name REVIEWER_NAME
                         Set reviewer name
-  -v, --verbosity       give more output.
-Option is additive, and can be used up to 3 times
+  -v, --verbosity       Give more output.
+Option is additive, can be used up to 3 times -V, --version         show program's version number and exit
 ```